+Christian Courtemanche

-Christian Courtemanche Regional Math Professional Developer MMUUSD K-4 Math/K-8 Science Coordinator 802.373.4912 Christian.Courtemanche@mmuusd.org
+Regional Math Professional Developer

-Overview :
+MMUUSD K-4 Math Teacher Leader

+802.373.4912 courtemancheconsulting@gmail.com

+Overview:

 This 3 credit graduate course explores a menu model for differentiation, reframing Tier I math instruction in order to meet the ongoing range of instructional needs.
 Learn how to manage a 'centers' approach to your teaching, and restructure your math block to allow for small group and individualized lessons.
-Embedded in the coursework will be examining lessons through the lens of the Common Core Math Standards of Practice, as well as how to utilize technology as a direct tool for math instruction in a Distance Learning Environment.
+Embedded in the coursework will be examining lessons through the lens of the Common Core Math Standards of Practice, as well as how to utilize technology as a direct tool for math instruction in any learning environment (face-to-face, distance, or blended).